lgp171188/launchpad/lib/lp/soyuz/stories/ppa/xx-ppa-workflow.rst

     zope.testbrowser.browser.LinkNotFoundError

-Even if someone URL-hacks to the edit form, it's not possible to reenable the PPA or turn on publishing.
+Even if someone URL-hacks to the edit form, it's not possible to re-enable the PPA or turn on publishing.

     >>> no_priv_browser.open(
     ...     "http://launchpad.test/~no-priv/+archive/ppa/+edit"